What? Shara Raizel has written a non-Digimon fan fic? :O Good Gracious! XD

 I OWN NEITHER HARRY POTTER OR FULLMETAL ALCHEMIST!

 Chapter 1: The Alchemist

-The most recent memory he could recall was when he woke up and saw Rose.
-She had told him that his brother Alphonse had used the philosophers stone to transmute his body and bring him back to life after Envy had killed him.
-Al was gone and the philosophers stone with him.
+The most recent memory he could recall was when he'd woken up and saw Rose.
+She had told him that his brother Alphonse had used the Philosopher's Stone to transmute his body and bring him back to life after Envy had killed him.
+Al was gone and the Philosopher's Stone with him.
 In return for his sacrifice Edward was whole again.
 He had his arm and leg back, but at the cost of Al's life.
 That was something he knew he couldn't allow.
 He had told Rose to leave and set the room up so that he could destroy it and bring Al back.
 The last thing he remembered was activating the transmutation circles he'd drawn on his body so that he could sacrifice his own life in exchange for Alphonse's.
-After the ruins were activated he saw Truth's gate doors open for him and that's where his mind goes blank.
+After the ruins were activated he saw the doors of Truth's Gate open for him and that's where his mind goes blank.
 But if it had worked then why was he still alive?

 'I'm definitely not in Amestris,' Edward thought.

 He then unintentionally bumped into a mountain of a man while he was gawking at the villagers' strange clothing.